 - “What did you mean by…”

 - “What does … look like?”
 (Any of the five senses can be used here)

 Completeness and Correctness

-These types of questions can help you ensure you have the full, true story.
-Having all the facts, in turn, can protect you from assuming and jumping to conclusions – two fatal barriers to communication.
+These types of questions can help your team ensure they have the full, true story.
+Having all the facts, in turn, can protect them from assuming and jumping to conclusions – two fatal barriers to communication.